Pomax/are-we-flying/docs/index.md

 }
 ```

+Mostly "to the point" code: create a flat list of approaches that'll work, then sort them based on runway length, and pick the one with the longest runway (to give ourselves the best odds of surviving the landing).

-Mostly "to the point" code, but that `calculateRunwayApproaches` function is going to need a little more work.
+However, that `calculateRunwayApproaches` function is going to need a little more work.
 And by a little, I mean a lot.
 Conceptually, it's not too complicated:

 - for each airport:
   - for each runway at that airport: